 Like the Gear S3, the new Galaxy Watch has a speaker on the left side and an integrated microphone.
 Through the three openings comes the notification tone, music or also the person on the other end of the line, if you are using the smartwatch to make a telephone call.
 The LTE versions of the Galaxy Watch, which are equipped with an e-SIM, are particularly suitable for this kind of use calling.

 Apart from outputting notification tones, however, the speaker is unlikely to be used for much else.
-Like its predecessor in our hands-on, the speaker delivers a rather poor sound.
-This is to be expected given its small size, though.
+Like its predecessor in our hands-on, the speaker delivers a quite low-quality sound, but this is to be expected given its small size.

-If you haven't used a Smartwatch yet, want to upgrade from an even older model or are looking for a smaller model than the previous Klopper watches, you can expect to find a very good smartwatch with the Galaxy Watch, even if the watch lacks a real wow effect and doesn't stand out.
+If you haven't used a smartwatch yet, want to upgrade from an even older model or are looking for a smaller model than the previous devices, you can expect to find a very good smartwatch in the Galaxy Watch, even if the watch lacks a real wow effect and doesn't stand out.